Jesewe/PCPerfomanceBoost/README.md

 The `CleanCrashDumps` method removes the CrashDumps folder located in the Local Application Data directory (`Environment.SpecialFolder.LocalApplicationData`).
 This folder typically contains crash dump files generated when an application encounters an error.
 Deleting old crash dumps can save disk space.

-## System Information

-After the optimization process is complete, the application will display system information, including:

-- Computer Name
-- Operating System Version
-- Current User
-- System Directory

-This information can be helpful in understanding your system's configuration.

 ## Disclaimer

 Please note that this application modifies system settings and files.
 While it aims to enhance system performance, there is always a risk associated with making changes to the system.
 Make sure to back up important data and create a system restore point before running this application.
 The author and contributors are not responsible for any data loss or damage caused by using this tool.